 This is why I like to have some default zones in leadership.
 When I can’t make a decision – I know where to default.

-Having a default zone when things on both sides appear equal or you are uncertain about a decision may help you make better decisions.
-These aren’t foolproof, as many things in leadership are not, but having a general idea which way you would “default” to in common situations which occur frequently in leadership may prove to be helpful.
+Having a default action when things on both sides appear equal or you are uncertain about a decision may help you make better decisions.
+These aren’t foolproof, as many things in leadership are not, but having a general idea which way you would “default” in common situations, which occur frequently in leadership, may prove to be helpful.

 If you consistently have to make the same type decisions as a leader, think through which way over time has proven to be best.
 This becomes your default zone.